 Financial Crime Mitigation

-Financial crime mitigation requires banks and other financial institutions need to identify the vulnerabilities and implement the controls and systems to prevent financial crimes.
+Financial crime mitigation requires banks and other financial institutions to identify vulnerabilities and implement the controls and systems to prevent financial crimes.
 To achieve this, they can put the following controls in place:

 • Batch-level real-time transaction and behavioral monitoring for fraudulent transactions or activities, including suspected money laundering activities